 Answer: Well we can change the format of our data.
 For example, we change both the format to Text in the custom data format option.
 In our example, if we would not have changed there won’t be any different.
 Because by default, all the names are in the text format only.

 Click on Finish.
 And let’s see how it looks.

 Change in the format of our data.
 Not much a problem, this change can be rectified by going to the Selecting the data > Click on Home Tab > Editing Group > Click on Clear Dropdown > Click on Clear Formats button.
 (An icon with Pink eraser)

 Extra space can be seen which is not needed.
 This problem too can be solved by using the TRIM function.
 TRIM formula removes all the extra space to the left and right of the word.
 Press Enter and copy and paste that data.

-This was a short description on Text to Column.
-A basic information on how can you separate your data into multiple columns.
+This was a short description of Text to Column.
+Basic information on how can you separate your data into multiple columns.
 Now we have separated our data.
-In order to combine our data again then we have many option.
+In order to combine our data again then we have many options.
 But on way is to use the CONCATENATE Function which is explained in the other tutorial.

 Practice this example and make yourself ready to learn more about Text to Column.